 Whether you were exposed to noise in a current workplace or for a former employer many years in the past – it is still possible to show that employer was legally at fault for your hearing damage.

-Click industrial deafness claim to see the page I have written explaining how to show your employer was legally responsible for how your hearing damage.
+Click industrial deafness employer liability to see the page we have written explaining how to show your employer was legally responsible for how your hearing damage.

 How much compensation can you claim for industrial deafness?

-The amount of compensation you can claim for industrial deafness depends on the how much hearing loss you have suffered and whether you also have a tinnitus claim - tinnitus is a high pitched whistling sound in your ears.
+The amount of compensation you can claim for industrial deafness depends on the how much hearing loss you have suffered and whether you also have a tinnitus claim (tinnitus is a high pitched whistling or hissing sound in your ears especially noticeable in the quiet of night).

-Click industrial deafness to see the page I have written explaining how much compensation industrial deafness claims are worth
+Click industrial deafness to see the page we have written explaining how much compensation industrial deafness claims are worth

-Click industrial deafness claims to access my website free online legal help options and have your industrial deafness claims assessed online free of charge.
+See our free online / telephone legal help options – speak direct to a specialist solicitor, ask an online question or have industrial deafness claims assessed online free of charge.